 There are two universal truths about posting content on the Internet.
 First, the more you type, the more you will typo.
 Second, judgey judgers are going to judge you for it.
 But you can avoid that public scorn by spell-checking your entire website using Internet Marketing Ninja’s Spell Check Tool.

 7. Jiggle the Google Analytics cables.

 A tool like Google Analytics is a must these days.
 You can use it to track your website’s traffic and performance, gain insights about your audiences, and fuel your digital marketing campaigns with performance data.
 But you can’t do any of those things if you haven’t integrated and configured it properly.
-Run the GA Checker (gachecker.com) to ensure your analytics is installed correctly on all pages of your website.
+Run GA Checker to ensure your analytics is installed correctly on all pages of your website.

 There are a lot more things you could look at.
 In fact, the very thorough quality assurance checklist we use here at Nerder has a whopping 51 separate items on it — from print style sheets to accessibility standards.
 But by checking just these seven items, you’ll be off to a great start!